Extension Logo

 Description and life cycle

-The larvae’s behavior of congregating and moving in large groups when looking for new food sources is the basis for the name armyworm.
+“Armyworm” is an appropriate name describing the larvae’s behavior of congregating and moving in large groups when looking for new food sources.
 The caterpillars of several other insect species display similar group behavior.

 Most species that include armyworm in the common name belong to the Noctuidae family.
 One example is the fall armyworm (Spodoptera frugiperda), an infrequent late-season migrant visitor to Minnesota from the tropics.